This unit is about making calculations in the real life situations of athletics. The main task is to construct a scale plan of an athletics track.

 If the distance between Dunedin and Christchurch is 360 km and Grandpa’s average speed is 80 kph, how long does he take to do the trip?

 If Grandpa’s average speed between Dunedin and Christchurch is 95 kph and it takes 3.75 hours to do the trip, how far did he travel?

 - Tell the students that they will need to calculate speed in metres per second rather than kilometres per hour.
 That is because the distances are in metres and the times are in seconds.

 Let each group choose three women’s or men’s running events, e.g. 100m, 400m, 5 000m.

 What was the average speed of the holders of each of these records?

 - Choose three events where the World, Olympic and New Zealand national records are different.
 Assume these runners were running against each other.
 Ask

 By how much would the World record runner be ahead of the other two runners at the finish?

-If the 100m runner could keep going at that pace for each of the other races, what would the records for each of these be?
+If the 100m runner could keep going at that pace the other distances, what would the records for each of the other events be?

 If they competed in the same race, how far ahead of the other runners would the 100m runner be at the finish?